MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Design solution: Shared code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Date last modified: 2020/11/16
+Date last modified: 2020/11/18

 Contributors: Xylar Asay-Davis

-By organizing both the testcases themselves and shared framework code into a ``compass`` Python package, code reuse should be greatly simplified.
+By organizing both the testcases themselves and shared framework code into a ``compass`` Python package, code reuse and organization should be greatly simplified.

 The organization of the package will be as follows: